satyambharti127/avengers/README.md

 - Aayushi Patel (India)

 # Echo AI
+## Live Demo:
+echoai-qleh.onrender.com

+## Getting Started with Docker

 This project uses Docker to create a self-contained environment.
 Follow the steps below to build and run the application.

-## Getting Started with Docker

 ### 1. Environment Variables